 Faculty Position Openings

-Review of applications will begin in December and will continue until the position is filled.
-Candidates must submit a formal application online via the USF Careers website (Job ID 2873).
+The position is open until filled.
+Candidates must submit a formal application online via the USF Careers website (Job ID 5587).

 The USF Department of Pediatrics was established in 1972 and has trained over 700 pediatric residents and subspecialty fellows.
 Its mission is to foster an environment for the education of trainees at all levels by providing comprehensive and innovative child health care, and to enhance those endeavors through the pursuit of excellence in scholarly activities.
 The Department has over 100 faculty members and 18 divisions, several of which have practice locations across the west central Florida region.
 USF Pediatrics also supports endowed chairs in molecular genetics, immunology, developmental cardiology, behavioral medicine, developmental pediatrics, neonatology and translational research in diabetes.